realulim/Bornemisza-DS/README.md

 - terminates SSL in front of the private networks
 - load balancing of Frontend and Payara cluster

+#### High Availability: Bird, Monit
+- nodes are monitored and taken in and out of service on the routing layer

 ## Provisioning
 - Infrastructure Setup via masterless Salt
 - download bootstrap script from Github